BenQueener/scraper/README.md

 # scraper

 I elected to create an additional property of the articles to capture whtether or not they were saved.
-This seemed to be a much more effectient way to encode that information
+This seemed to be a much more efficient way to encode that information

 https://git.heroku.com/scraper-8765309.git